-I’ve been fielding calls from potential clients and other practitioners for a very strange set of symptoms these last few months.
+I’m still fielding calls from potential clients and other practitioners for a very strange set of symptoms.
 There’s a new disease out there that a 12-person task force at the Center for Disease Control has.
+Not much is coming from this task force.
 It was brought to their attention by the public, health care providers, public health officials, Congress and the media.
 So far, results have been inconclusive.
 It’s called Morgellon’s Disease.

 A 63—year-old African American woman who was the sole bread winner and matriarch of her family was walking down a big city street in the southern Midwest near an Asian restaurant one day and a bug flew up her nose.